stud0709/OneMoreSecret/password_generator.md

 # Password Generator

+In case you manage your password primarily on your PC, consider using the password generator of [omsCompanion](https://github.com/stud0709/oms_companion).

 ![password generator](./readme_images/password_generator.png)

 Here you can generate new passwords based on the profile you define in the upper part of the screen.